What is the Date of Record of Dividends?

 Example of Date of Record Dividend

-Suppose a company XYZ Ltd has made a declaration of dividend on November 1st and identified November 16th as the Record Date.
-The dividend declaration is made by the company’s board of directors in writing.
-This declaration implies that all the stockholders or shareholders on November 6th will receive a record date of a dividend.
-It is irrelevant that who owns stock on November 1st because November 16th is the date that the company XYZ Ltd. will account all of its shareholders.
+Suppose a company XYZ Ltd has made a declaration of dividend on November 1 and identified November 16 as the Record Date.
+The company’s board makes the dividend declaration of directors in writing.
+This declaration implies that all the stockholders or shareholders on November 6 will receive a record date of a dividend.
+It is irrelevant that who owns the stock on November 1 because November 16 is the date that the company XYZ Ltd. will account for all of its shareholders.

 So if a shareholder wants to receive the dividend of $2 per ABC share, then he must buy the stock before its ex-dividend date.